Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Proposed Weight Initialization method

-According to Equation~\ref{eq2}, the mean of $a_i^{k+1}$ is $1$, so choosing an appropriate $\sigma_z$ satisfies condition $($i$)$.
-For condition $($ii$)$, if $x_i^k$ becomes small relative to other elements in $\bm{x}^k$, the variance of $a_i^{k+1}$ increases, as indicated by Equation~\ref{eq2}.
-As a result, the probability that the absolute value of $x_i^{k+1}$ surpasses that of $x_i^k$ is higher.
-However, if $\sigma_z$ is too small, the increase in the variance of $a_i^{k+1}$ becomes limited.
-Therefore, choosing an appropriate $\sigma_z$ is crucial.
+According to Equation~(\ref{eq2}), $a_i^{k+1}$ follows a Gaussian distribution with a mean of $1$.
+Additionally, if $x_i^k$ becomes small relative to other elements in $\bm{x}^k$, the variance of the distribution in (\ref{eq2}) increases.
+Consequently, the probability that the absolute value of $x_i^{k+1}$ exceeds that of $x_i^k$ becomes higher.
+Figure~\ref{fig:minmax}~(b) shows that activation values maintain consistent scales in deeper layers.